elucian/bee/syntax/structure.md

 ## Project

 Bee project is a folder with a specific structure.
-A project contains one or more programs that can run independent of each other on same computer or a group of computers.
-Programs can be designed to collaborate with each other into n-tire application architecture.
+A project contains one or more applications that can run independent of each other on same computer or a group of computers.
+Applications can be designed to collaborate with each other into n-tire architecture.

 **project tree**

+Next project tree contains two applications: client/server

 ```
 $pro_home
   |-- bin